Head Football Coach Ruffin McNeill Discusses The Start Of Spring Practice

 He earned a bachelor's degree in education from Lenoir-Rhyne College in 1982 before following with a master's in secondary education from Appalachian State in 1984.

-Kirkpatrick, 53, is married to the former Misty McReery of Lexington, N.C., and the couple are the parents of two children - Molly and Davis.
+Kirkpatrick, 54, is married to the former Misty McReery of Lexington, N.C., and the couple are the parents of two children - Molly and Davis, a pitcher for ECU's baseball program.